 The AC Midwest Subordinated Note, which will mature on December 15, 2020 and is guaranteed by MES, is nonconvertible and bears interest equal to the three-month LIBOR rate plus 5.0% per annum, payable quarterly on or before the last day of each fiscal quarter beginning December 31, 2016.
 The interest rate shall be subject to adjustment each quarter based on the then current LIBOR rate.
 Commencing on June 15, 2017 and continuing on each September 15, December 15, March 15 and June 15 thereafter, the Company shall pay principal on the AC Midwest Subordinated Note in equal installments of (i) \$500,000 per quarter for the 2017 calendar year, (ii) \$625,000 per quarter for the 2018 calendar year, and (iii) thereafter \$750,000 per quarter, with a final payment of all outstanding principal together with such other amounts as shall then be due and owing from the Company to AC Midwest on the maturity date.
 Notwithstanding the foregoing, until the New AC Midwest Secured Note and a letter of credit note issued by the Company to AC Midwest on January 28, 2016 in the amount of \$2,000,000 (the "LC Note") are paid in full, AC Midwest will not be entitled to receive any payment on account of the AC Midwest Subordinated Note (other than regularly scheduled interest payments).
-Interest expense on the AC Midwest Subordinated Note for the quarter ended March 31, 2018 was \$206,375.
-As of March 31, 2018 and December 31, 2017, total principal of \$13,000,000 and \$13,000,000, respectively, was outstanding on this note.
+Interest expense on the AC Midwest Subordinated Note for the six months ended June 30, 2018 was \$455,114.
+As of June 30, 2018 and December 31, 2017, total principal of \$13,000,000 and \$13,000,000, respectively, was outstanding on this note.
 The Company determined that the rate of interest on the AC Midwest Subordinated Note was a below market rate of interest and determined that a discount of \$2,400,000 should be recorded.
 This discount is based on an applicable market rate for unsecured debt for the Company of 15% and will be amortized as interested expense over the life of the loan.
-Amortized discount recorded as interest expense for the quarter ended March 31, 2018 was \$146,242.
+Amortized discount recorded as interest expense for the six months ended June 30, 2018 was \$294,110.
 The LC Note was issued to evidence any indebtedness owed by the Company arising from any draws made under a letter of credit arranged for the Company by AC Midwest with its bank.
-No amounts were drawn on the letter of credit, which has been terminated as of March 31, 2018.
+Although no amounts have yet to be drawn on the letter of credit, the letter of credit remains available.